 Collision insurance protects you if your car collides with something other than another moving vehicle.
 Collision insurance will cover damages to your car and to the property you hit.
 For example, if you lost control of your car while fiddling with the radio and hit a traffic pole, collision insurance would cover the accident.

 Comprehensive insurance covers some damage not relating to a collision, such as damage from falling objects, fire, some natural disasters, and vandalism.
 It also covers theft, glass damage, and damage from hitting an animal.
-For example, let’s say a cougar falls from a cliff and onto your car.
-Comprehensive has to cover it because a) you hit an animal and b) there’s damage from a falling object.
+Comprehensive insurance – also just called comp insurance – will also help pay to replace your car if it gets stolen.

 Mechanical breakdown insurance (MBI) is offered by some companies to help pay for regular repairs.
 It’s not a part of your normal car insurance policy and it’s not required to have in any states.
 Additionally, older cars may not even be eligible for coverage under MBI; the few companies that do offer MBI, often called car repair insurance, only cover new cars and those below a certain mileage amount.

 You may also be able to get MBI as a rider to your regular car insurance policy, which would increase your premiums.
 (Riders are also known as endorsements.)